OathPros/COMP3/source/controls/sliders.rst

 Guidelines
 ----------

-* Ensure that real time feedback is provided as the slider position is changed, in order to enable people to make adjustments.
-Examples of this include sound from speakers, indicating volume changes, or live feedback in an image editor.
+* Ensure that real-time feedback is provided as the slider position is changed, in order to enable people to make adjustments.
+Examples of this include speaker volume or live feedback in an image editor.
 * In cases where it is common to use a slider, follow placement conventions.
 For example, in video players, it is common to situate a horizontal seek bar along the bottom of the window.
 In this case, simply placing a slider in this position is enough to identify it.
 In cases without such conventions, use a text label or icon to identify the slider.
 * In some cases, it is helpful to mark significant values along the length of the slider with text or tick marks.
 For example the left, right and center points on an audio balance control.
 * For cases where exact values are sometimes required, a :doc:`text field <text-fields>` or :doc:`spin button <spin-buttons>` that is linked to the slider’s value can be added.